ShumailAhmed123/Heuristics-TSP/README.md

 Suppose you have several locations in a city, being each one separated from the other ones a known distance, different from each location.
 We can built a distances matrix to store all the distances between any pair of points.
 Now suppose that we want to visit every different location starting at a specific point, without repeating any of the locations, and returning to the starting point at the end (completing a cycle).
 This problem is called <a href="https://en.wikipedia.org/wiki/Travelling_salesman_problem">Travelling Salesman Problem</a>.

+This would be an example of the use of Held-Karp to this problem (brute-force branch and bound algorithm):
+<br><br>
 <img align="center" src="https://upload.wikimedia.org/wikipedia/commons/3/3c/Branchbound.gif">

 ### Special considerations: